Exercise

 Understanding the Cable Reverse Fly

-The cable reverse fly is an isolation exercise that primarily works the chest muscles.
-It involves a specific movement of the arms across the chest, facilitated by cable machines.
-The uniqueness of this exercise lies in its ability to isolate and target the chest muscles while engaging the shoulder joint and arms.
+The cable reverse fly is an isolation exercise that primarily works the chest muscles using cable machines.
+It involves a specific movement of the arms across the chest, and the uniqueness of this exercise lies in its ability to isolate and target the chest muscles while engaging the shoulder joint and arms.
+Unlike a standard chest fly, the reverse grip adds extra forearm and bicep activation.

 Setting Up for Success: Start Position and Stance

-To begin the reverse cable fly, approach the cable machines and adjust the pulleys to chest height.
+To begin, approach the cable machines and adjust the pulleys to chest height.
 Stand in a staggered stance for stability, with one foot slightly in front of the other.
 This position helps maintain balance and allows a full range of motion throughout the exercise.

 • Grab the handles with an underhand grip (palms facing up)

-• Slightly bend your elbows and keep your wrists firm
+• Keep your elbows slightly bent and your wrists firm

 Executing the Reverse Grip Cable Fly